mschiffn/f_number/README.md

 ![F-number](./figures/f_number_definition.png)

 The usage of
-a fixed F-number, thus, results in a dynamic receive subaperture whose width increases with the focal length.
+a fixed F-number results in
+a dynamic receive subaperture whose width increases with the focal length.

-## Established Methods to Compute the Optimal F-Number are Mutually Contradictory
+## Established Methods to Compute the F-Number are Contradictory and Yield Frequency-Dependent Results

 Established methods to compute the optimal F-number attribute